starcourse/starcourse.github.io/README.md

    - If you’re familiar with Github, just make yourself a contributor to the repo and save yourself some hassle with multiple accounts.

 2. Download the Website folder to your personal machine
-   - Use git commands to import it onto your computer:
-   (Make sure you’re in the desired folder where you want the “website” folder to be saved)
+   - Use git commands to import it onto your computer (Make sure you’re in the desired folder where you want the “website” folder to be saved)
 ```
 git clone https://github.com/starcourse/website.git
 cd website